 Owls live on every continent, except Antarctica and they have developed unique talents, depending upon the area that they live in.

-There are over 155 different types of owls throughout the world.
-North America has 19 different varieties.
+- North America has 19 different varieties.

 - Female owls are bigger and heavier than male owls.

 - The owl has thick long feathers that cover the neck area so that it makes their necks appear fat and short.
 The owl neck is actually skinner and longer than it appears.
 Owls can turn their necks to make their heads turn around 270 degrees (almost ¾ of a circle) without making their shoulders move.

 - Owls can’t turn their eyes in the sockets because they don’t actually have eyeballs.
 Due to their shape, which is tube-like, their eyes remain stationary.

 - Owls and some of their relatives are some of the only birds that have an upper eyelid that is larger than the lower eyelid.
 Their relatives, the nightjars, share the same trait and can include: nighthawks and whip-poor-wills.